6-BennyLi-9/FTC-Robot-Integration-Client/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/readme.md

             It is not intended to drive a functioning robot, it is simply showing the minimal code required to read and display the sensor values.

-Robot:	    This is a Sample OpMode that assumes a simple two-motor (differential) drive base.
+core.Robot:	    This is a Sample OpMode that assumes a simple two-motor (differential) drive base.
             It may be used to provide a common baseline driving OpMode, or to demonstrate how a particular sensor or concept can be used to navigate.